Agent Negotiation Protocol (ANP)

 Verifiable without trusting platform Yes No No

-Immutable proof of negotiation Yes (on settle) No No
+Verifiable proof of negotiation Yes (cryptographic) No No

 Requires signing wallet Yes No No